If you hunt big game, you need a backpack. We carried many over mountains and across fields to find the best hunting backpack on the market.

 Backstraps, tenderloins, and meat scraps will fit into the main compartment of most large, internal-frame backpacks designed for hiking.
 If far from the trailhead, deboning front and rear quarters will allow even their massive volume to fit in larger packs.

-Just be sure to bring game bags and a garbage bag to line your hiking pack to minimize bloodstains.
+Just be sure to bring game bags and a heavy-duty garbage bag or trash compactor bag to line your hiking pack to minimize bloodstains.

 Most internal-frame packs can even carry the heavy load of a bone-in elk quarter.
 It probably won’t be comfortable, but it’ll do in a pinch.
 Just bring some paracord, lay the quarter on the pack, and get strapping.
 The job won’t be pretty or fun, but it will get the meat out of the field.